audioxide/data/data/posts/20181122-reviews-system-of-a-down-toxicity.md

   pack, the record is a worthwhile listen for a turn of the century flavour of metal.
 week: 173
+blurb: It may not be the best in its class, but Toxicity still has a charm to it.
+The record is a worthwhile listen for turn of the century flavour metal.
 ---
 author: André
 review: >-